SAP-archive/teched2020-DEV161/exercises/ex13/README.md

 ## Exercise 13.4 - Run the App Locally in the Dev Space

-After completing these steps you will have tested the view look & feel.
+After completing these steps, you will have tested the product's Details view with the product's supplier info included.

-1. Go to the tab where the app is running and refresh it (press [F5]).
-You can see the result of adding the supplier info to the product's details view.
+1. Go to the tab where the app is running, and refresh it (press [F5]).
+You can see the result of adding the supplier info to the product's Details view.
     <br><br>![](images/2020-10_BAS_Object_Controller-4_.jpg)<br><br>

 ## Summary

-With this, you have successfully completed adding cothe product's supplier info to the product's details view using OData's expand option.
+With this, you have successfully completed adding the product's supplier info to the product's Details view using the OData `expand` option.

 Continue to - [Exercise 14 - Add Breadcrumbs to the Details Page](../ex14/README.md)